gurveershienh/snakevscpu/README.md

 # Snake vs CPU 🐍
 ![Gameplay Demo](assets/snakevscpu_demo.gif)

 It’s Snake.
 But not just *any* snake.
-This is **Player vs. CPU Snake**, built with `pygame-ce`, where your squishy human reflexes go head-to-head with a cold, calculating AI serpent who does not know mercy. **More features to come!**
+This is **Player vs. CPU Snake**, built with `pygame-ce`, where squishy human (blue) reflexes go head-to-head with a cold, calculating AI serpent (green) who does not know mercy.

-**Note:** The CPU snake is powered by a simple greedy algorithm.
-It moves fast, grows quickly, and can be outsmarted—if you survive long enough.
+The CPU snake is powered by a greedy algorithm.
+It moves fast, grows quickly, and can be outsmarted

 ---